mParticle/docs/src/pages/guides/platform-guide/activity/index.md

 ## User Activity

 The User Activity view allows you to see a detailed summary of data associated with a single user.
-Note that only users with the Admin role can access the User Activity view.
+Note that only users with the Admin or Support roles can access the User Activity view.

 To find a user, begin entering any known ID for the user, an email address, customer ID, device ID, etc. The ID must match exactly to return a profile.
 If multiple profiles are returned, select the user you want from the list.